 Mean score of companies in the Medical Device Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-General Medical Council's score of 26 is lower than 51% of the industry.
+General Medical Council's score of 29 is higher than 51% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-The General Medical Council (GMC), headquartered in Great Britain, currently does not have specific carbon emissions data available for recent years.
+The General Medical Council (GMC), headquartered in Great Britain, has not publicly reported any specific carbon emissions data in kg CO2e for the most recent year.
 However, the GMC has established significant climate commitments aimed at reducing its carbon footprint.
-The organisation has set a carbon budget for a three-year plan (2022-2025) targeting a 39% reduction in carbon emissions across both Scope 1 and Scope 2 emissions.
-This target aligns with the Greater Manchester Combined Authority's (GMCA) science-based target of a 13% reduction per year.
-The GMC's initiatives reflect a commitment to sustainability and responsible environmental stewardship within the healthcare sector.
-As the GMC continues to develop its climate strategy, it remains focused on achieving these ambitious reduction targets, contributing to broader efforts in combating climate change.
+The GMC has set a carbon budget for a three-year plan (2022-2025) that targets a 39% reduction in carbon emissions across both Scope 1 and Scope 2 categories.
+This reduction is aligned with the Greater Manchester Combined Authority (GMCA) science-based target of a 13% annual decrease.
+The GMC's initiatives reflect a commitment to sustainability and responsible environmental stewardship, focusing on emissions they directly control.
+As of now, there are no emissions data cascaded from a parent organization, indicating that the GMC is independently managing its climate commitments.
+The GMC's proactive approach to reducing its carbon emissions demonstrates its dedication to addressing climate change within the healthcare sector.